 Background on Script and Principal Languages Using It

 The script called Nagari or Devanagari is written from left to right.
 Historically it derives from the Brahmi alphabet of the Ashokan inscriptions.
 Devanagari is currently used for 11 out of 22 scheduled languages of India (Boro/Bodo, Dogri, Hindi, Kashmiri, Konkani, Maithili, Marathi, Nepali, Sanskrit, Santali and Sindhi) and around 45 other languages especially the related Indo-Aryan languages: Bagheli, Bhili, Bhojpuri, Himachali dialects, Magahi, Newar and Rajasthani and its dialects: Marwari, Mewati, Shekhawati, Bagri, Dhundhari, Harauti and Wagdi.
 Closely associated with Sanskrit and Prakrit, it is an alternative script for Kashmiri (by Hindu speakers), Sindhi and Santali.
 It is growing popular in use by speakers of tribal languages of Arunachal Pradesh, Bihar, Chattisgarh, Jharkhand, Madhya Pradesh and Andaman & Nicobar Islands.
 The script is also used in Fiji to represent Fiji Hindi.
 Hindi is also a language of communication in Mauritius, Malaysia, England, Canada, South Africa, Indonesia as well as emigrant communities around the world.
-The script is also used in Nepal for writing Nepali language.
+The script is also used in Nepal for writing the Nepali language.
 Nepali is the official language of Nepal as well as one of the state of Sikkim in India.
 It is spoken by over 30 million people.

 Devanagari is used by over 120 languages in India, Bangladesh, Nepal and in Southeast Asia.